-- officially on behalf of the council in this case communications should be kept informed, or; - officially on behalf of their particular political group, or; - in a personal capacity.
+- officially on behalf of the Council in this case the Communications team should be kept informed, or; - officially on behalf of their particular political group, or; - in a personal capacity.

-Media training will be offered to all Members who are likely to be called on to speak to the media regularly.
+Media training will be offered to all Members who are likely to be called on to speak to the media.